A new standard for waste water treatment in South Africa

-Combining waste water treatment with world class technology, we are overseeing the construction of the upgrade of Darvill’s Waste Water Treatment Works in South Africa – helping to future-proof their facilities.
+Combining waste water treatment with world class technology, we oversaw the construction of the upgrade of Darvill’s Waste Water Treatment Works – helping to future-proof their facilities.

 Darvill Waste Water Treatment Works Upgrade Project summary